Dayton, Nevada

 Dayton is an unincorporated community and census-designated place (CDP) in Lyon County, Nevada, United States.
 The population was 15,153 at the 2020 census.
-Dayton is the first Nevada settlement and home to the oldest hotel in Nevada.
+Dayton is the second-oldest Nevada settlement, after Genoa, and is home to the oldest hotel in the state.

 History

 Dayton is at the western end of the Twenty-Six Mile Desert at a bend in the Carson River.
 Immigrants stopping there for water would decide whether to follow the river south or continue west, giving the location its first name, Ponderers Rest.
 In 1849, Abner Blackburn, while heading for California, discovered a gold nugget in nearby Gold Creek, a tributary of the Carson River.

 By 1850, placer miners settled at the mouth of Gold Cañon, working sand bars deposited over the millennia along the path of the creek.
 At first the settlement was just called "Gold Cañon" or "Gold Cañon Flat".
 Throughout the 1850s, Dayton served as the commercial hub for miners working in the canyon.
 In 1857 many Chinese miners came to the area to avoid mining taxes directed at the Chinese in California.
 With the 1859 discovery of the Comstock Lode, newly founded Gold Hill and Virginia City, 6 mi to the north, assumed prominence and most miners headed up the cañon.
 By 1860 the town was primarily occupied by Chinese miners and it was called "China Town" in the U.S. census of that year.
 However, soon people began to realize there was more profit in providing milling, goods, and services to the miners and thus came or returned to the area.

 In 1861, the town officially adopted the name "Dayton", after John Day, a local surveyor who was later elected Surveyor General of Nevada in 1868, 1870, and 1874.
 On November 29, 1861, Dayton became the governmental seat for Lyon County.
 Because of the availability of water from the Carson River, it soon became the first major milling center of the Comstock, and grew rapidly—from 78 residents in 1860 to 2,500 in 1865.
 Its 1864 courthouse was one of the first in Nevada.

 In 1866 and 1870 devastating "Great Fires" in Dayton greatly reduced the size of the town.
-The 1869 opening of the Virginia & Truckee Railroad shifted ore processing upstream to the Carson River Canyon, but Dayton continued to serve as a lesser center of commerce and government.
+The 1869 opening of the Virginia and Truckee Railroad shifted ore processing upstream to the Carson River Canyon, but Dayton continued to serve as a lesser center of commerce and government.
 Nonetheless, in the 1870s it was a much quieter, less prosperous town.
 The coming of the Carson & Colorado Railroad in 1881 brought back some prosperity to Dayton, but the population nonetheless hovered around 500 residents until after World War I.